zhangzhishan/llm-diagnostics-tool/README.md

   - Enables or disables the automatic background analysis

 - **`llmBugDetector.model`** (string or null, default: `null`)
-  - Specifies the LLM model to use for analysis (when VS Code API allows selection)
+  - Specifies the LLM model to use for analysis via the VS Code LLM API.
+The availability of models depends on what your VS Code installation and its LM provider offer.
   - Available Models for `llmBugDetector.model`
     - GPT 3.5 Turbo : `gpt-3.5-turbo`
     - GPT-4o mini : `gpt-4o-mini`